With Canadian housing prices reaching record highs in recent years, choosing the right mortgage lender and product has never been more important.

 RBC Homeline Plan

-This unique mortgage product combines a traditional mortgage component with the flexibility of a home equity line of credit (HELOC).
-Homeowners have the stability of fixed or variable rate mortgage payments while having approved access to additional funds up to 65% of their home’s value.
+RBC Homeline Plan combines a traditional mortgage component with the flexibility of a home equity line of credit (HELOC).
+Homeowners have the stability of fixed or variable rate mortgage payments while having approved access to additional funds up to 65% of their home value.

 RBC Cashback Mortgage

 The RBC cashback mortgage is explicitly tailored for first-time home buyers looking to enter the real estate market.
-It provides an upfront cash payout of up to 7% of the mortgage amount, to be used for expenses related to purchasing the home.
+It provides an upfront cash payout of up to 7% of the mortgage amount, up to a maximum of $20,000, to be used for expenses related to purchasing the home.
+(Source)

 While attractive, borrowing a higher mortgage to receive the cashback incentive means paying interest on these additional funds.
 However, the cashback mortgage can be an appealing option for first-time buyers focused on overcoming the initial barriers to home ownership.